 Avoid crowding cars

-While not always possible in busy areas, try to give parked vehicles any space you can afford, especially if you just saw them park their car.
+While not always possible in busy areas, cyclists should try to give parked vehicles any space they can afford, especially if the vehicle was recently parked.
 If you can give yourself more space away from cars, it gives you more opportunity to avoid an opening door.

 Keep an eye on your surroundings